OpenPSS/SnowPME/README.md

 ---- About usage of the term "Emulator"

-i can already hear all the angry nerds telling me you cant make a PSM emulator because PSM im not any hardware! its a Runtime Environment, and is built upon Mono Framework!
-Thats like calling .NET framework or Java an emulator!11
+i can already hear all the angry nerds telling me you cant make a PSM emulator because PSM im not any hardware! its a Runtime Environment, heck its even built upon Mono Framework!!
+Thats like calling .NET or Java an emulator!11

 Okay, i give you this *What exactly is the difference between a Runtime like .NET or the JVM,* and a console emulator (say like mGBA?)